-This section explains what you can expect when you come to our:
+This section explains what you can expect when you come to the oral medicine unit.

-- oral medicine clinic - for newly referred patients and follow-up patients
+- general oral medicine clinics – for routine referrals and follow-up patients

 Changing or cancelling your appointment

 If you need to change or cancel your appointment, please tell us as soon as possible by calling the relevant telephone number.

 - Follow-up appointments tel: 020 7188 4343

 Before your appointment

 Please arrive 15 minutes before your appointment time.
 If you are more than 20 minutes late for your appointment, you may not be seen.

 We make every effort to see you on time, but you may wish to bring something to occupy you, for example a book, in case there are unavoidable delays.